hallatore/MeshBlend-docs/Getting started/Setup.md

 1. Enable the plugin
 2. Update DefaultEngine.ini
 3. Patch engine shaders
-4. Add MeshBlend Activator Actor to level
-5. Update Materials
+4. Update Materials
-6. Blend meshes
+5. Blend meshes

 **Each step is required to setup the plugin.<br>Make sure you follow the setup guide word for word.
 Some things are easy to miss.**